-Here is an eatery where you really, truly can have it your way.
-To complement sliced pork, pulled pork, inside white meat, outside dark meat, pork ribs, or sliced beef, or smoked chicken, your waitress will present you with a choice of sauces: East Tennessee Red, North Carolina Vinegar, Devil’s Dew, South Carolina Gold, Alabama White, Texas/Oklahoma Style, Texas/Oklahoma, Sauce from Hell, and sugar-free dietetic sauce.
+Here is an eatery where you truly can have it your way.
+To complement a pulled pork plate or sandwich, pulled beef plate or sandwich, pork ribs, or smoked chicken, you are given a choice of sauces: East Tennessee Red, North Carolina Vinegar, Devil’s Dew, South Carolina Gold, Alabama White, Texas/Oklahoma Style, Sauce from Hell, and sugar-free dietetic sauce.

-What’s remarkable about Dixie Barbeque is not how many different things it offers, but how good the different things it offers are.
-Ribs cook a minimum of four hours over smoldering wood; pork shoulders go a full twelve.
+What’s remarkable about Dixie Barbeque is not how many different ways it can be had, but how good each of them are.
+Ribs cook a minimum of four hours over smoldering coals; pork shoulders go a full twelve.
 The result is delicious meat, the smoky flavor of which stays with you for hours after eating a meal.
-Our favorite among the choices is chopped pork – juicy, flavorful, and elegant in a quintessential Carolinian way.
-Next-best is sliced pork typical of Eastern Tennessee.
-And we cannot dine here without at least a quarter rack of ribs.
+Our favorite among the choices is pork – juicy, flavorful, and elegant in a quintessential Carolinian way.
+Next-best are ribs.
 They are crusty and chewy, smoke-flavored and delicious even without any sauce whatsoever.

 On the side of whichever meat you like, available companions include barbecue-flavored baked beans, chunky fried potatoes laced with sweet onion, creamy white cole slaw, and a zesty slaw dressed with mustard-tinged barbecue sauce.